pytest-dev/pytest/doc/en/example/simple.rst

 tests or test classes rather than relying on implicitly executing setup/teardown functions, especially if they are far away from the actual tests.

-Here is a an example for making a ``db`` fixture available in a directory:
+Here is an example for making a ``db`` fixture available in a directory:

 .. code-block:: python